Souss-Massa National Park: Fauna

 Souss-Massa also holds captive-breeding programmes for four threatened North African ungulates: scimitar oryx, addax, dama gazelle and dorcas gazelle, that are kept in separate enclosures within the park.
 The reintroduction of the North African ostrich - which is extinct north of the Sahara - is also underway.

 Threats

-The park is threatened by increasing pressures of the growing human population and the construction of summer chalets is increasing around Aglou.
-A large-scale hotel development planned for the coast at Tifnit, an area that includes important feeding areas for the bald ibis, has been suspended.
+The park is threatened by pressures of the growing human population and the construction of an increasing number summer chalets around Aglou.
+A large-scale hotel development that had been planned for the coast at Tifnit, an area that includes important feeding areas for the bald ibis, has been suspended.

 International cooperation

 In regard to international cooperation and exchanges, the Souss-Massa National Park has received technical support from the Teide National Park (Tenerife, Spain).